Teaching Networks to Solve Optimization Problems

 \subsection{Models}

-Given that the inputs to all our optimization problems are in the form of sets of possibly different cardinalities, we pose these problems as learning permutation invariant deep neural networks on set-structured data.
-To that end, we use: Deep Sets \cite{zaheer2017deep} with different pooling mechanisms and Set Transformer networks \cite{lee2019set}. \begin{itemize} \item {\bf Deep Sets} are permutation invariant neural architectures (i.e., the output remains unchanged under any permutation of input set's elements), which consist of: 1) a multi-layer perceptron (MLP) encoder, 2) a global pooling mechanism (e.g., average pooling), and 3) a MLP decoder that projects the pooling representation to the output; $\phi(\Xset)=\psi(pool(\{\eta(x_1),\cdots,\eta(x_n)\}))$.
-Here, $\eta$ is the encoder that extracts features from each element of $\Xset$ independently, resulting in a permutation equivariant function on the input set, and $\psi$ represents the decoder which generates final output after a pooling layer ($pool$).
-Note that, to achieve a permutation invariance set function, the pooling mechanisms must be a permutation invariance operator (e.g., average pooling, or more advanced methods like Pooling by sliced-wasserstein embedding (PSWE) \cite{naderializadeh2021pooling}).
+Given that the inputs to our optimization problems are all sets, we pose these problems as learning permutation invariant deep neural networks on set-structured data.
+To that end, we use Deep Sets \cite{zaheer2017deep} with different pooling mechanisms and the Set Transformer \cite{lee2019set}.

+{\bf Deep Sets} are permutation invariant neural architectures (i.e., the output remains unchanged under any permutation of input set's elements), which consist of: 1) a multi-layer perceptron (MLP) encoder, 2) a global pooling mechanism (e.g., average pooling), and 3) a MLP decoder that projects the pooling representation to the output; $\phi(\Xset)=\psi(pool(\{\eta(x_1),\cdots,\eta(x_n)\}))$.
+Here, $\eta$ is the encoder that extracts features from each element of $\Xset$ independently, resulting in a permutation equivariant function on the input set, and $\psi$ is the decoder that generates final output after a pooling layer ($pool$).
+To achieve a permutation invariance set function, the pooling mechanisms must be a permutation invariance operator (e.g., average pooling, or more advanced methods like Pooling by sliced-wasserstein embedding (PSWE) \cite{naderializadeh2021pooling}).
 Specifically, we use global average pooling (GAP) and Sliced-Wasserstein Embedding (SWE) \cite{naderializadeh2021pooling,lu2021slosh} respectively as the pooling layer.

-In summary, we apply DeepSets-GAP and DeepSets-SWE models to the optimization problems stated above. \item {\bf Set transformer} follow a similar blueprint of permutation equivariant encoder, permutation invariant pooling, and permutation equivariant decoder as in Deep Sets.
-However, the feature extractor (i.e. encoder) in the Deep Sets model only acts on each element of a set independently, while set transformers use attention to propagate information between the set elements in the encoder.
-This effectively allows the encoder to model interactions between elements, which could be crucial to approximate a parametric (set) function in some learning tasks.
+{\bf Set Transformer} follows a similar blueprint of permutation equivariant encoder, permutation invariant pooling, and permutation equivariant decoder as Deep Sets.
+However, while the encoder in the Deep Sets model acts on each set element independently, Set Transformers use attention to pass information between elements in the encoder.
+This allows the encoder to model relations between elements, which can be crucial to approximate a parametric (set) function in some learning tasks.